-Desertfoods’ starts with a production area of 1.2 ha in 2019 with annual output exceeding 500 tons of greens & vegetables and 50 tons of freshwater fish.
+Desertfoods’ starts with a production area of 1.5 ha.
+Our high-end facility will be commissioned in spring 2020 with annual output exceeding 1,300 tons of greens & vegetables and 70 metric tons of freshwater fish.
 This corresponds to ramp-up production efficiency of 80 percent.
 The site shall be extended to 4.4 ha by end of operational year three.

 Our maxim is to revolutionize food security by proving that nutrient and water efficient systems are location-independent along with the claim to boost local food-independence and to impart domestic farming skills.

 We will intensify existing collaborations and form new partnerships with both international and local universities and research institutes with the aim of fortifying the two-way interaction of science and technology, while focussing on local education, too.

 Our vision is to become the market leader for innovative, climate-resilient, and resource-friendly farming systems generating premium, natural, pure, fresh, and above all secure flavour products.

 desertfoods – the new era of smart farming

 Our desert-tech system comprises several innovations that are required to revolutionise the agriculture industry: